-WEBconfig: Setup > WLAN-Management > Start-automatic-radio-field-optimization

-() You can invoke optimization for a particular AP by entering its MAC address as a parameter for the action.
+Command line: Setup > WLAN-Management > Start-automatic-radio-field-optimization i You can invoke optimization for a particular AP by entering its MAC address as a parameter for the action.

 LANmonitor: Right-click on the list of active APs or on a specific device, and in the context menu select Start automatic RF optimization.